apache/lucenenet/README.md

 ### Start a Discussion

-To start a development discussion regarding technical features of Lucene.NET, please email the `dev` mailing list by sending an email to [dev-subscribe@lucenenet.apache.org](mailto:dev-subscribe@lucenenet.apache.org) and then follow the instructions to verify your email address.
+To start a development discussion regarding the technical features of Lucene.NET, please email the `dev` mailing list by sending an email to [dev-subscribe@lucenenet.apache.org](mailto:dev-subscribe@lucenenet.apache.org) and then follow the instructions to verify your email address.
 Note that you only need to subscribe once.

 After you have subscribed to the mailing list, email your message to [dev@lucenenet.apache.org](mailto:dev@lucenenet.apache.org).